TheLostHomeyAppRepositories/com.thirdreality.app/README.md

 ## Release notes:

+### v1.00.12
+- Modify the manufacturerName of old T&H Sensor Lite and Contact Sensor

 ### v1.00.11
 - Modify the manufacturerName of all devices.
 - Added support for Smart Motion Sensor R1.